DAOhaus/daohaus-contracts/README.md

 ## TODO

-- [ ] create Benevolent Dictator hub contract for use inside consensys
+- [x] create Benevolent Dictator hub contract for use inside consensys
 - [ ] Refactor tests that are meant to "throw" to follow pattern that won't break ganache - http://truffleframework.com/tutorials/testing-for-throws-in-solidity-tests
 - [ ] check to make sure user isn't already member of hub before allowing to register
 - [ ] check to make sure resource proposal isn't finished before allowing to vote -- currently can vote on finished proposals
 - [ ] check if member of hub before allowing to vote
+- [ ] check to make sure dictator added people have same weight
+- [ ] allow dictator to change weight of a user
+- [ ] allow user to change name, blockcom id etc